In case you missed it, Robinhood’s crypto division was fined $30 million for “significant failures” in areas of BSA/AML and cybersecurity regulations.

 What’s at stake with compliance failures

-The $30 million fine which Robinhood must pay would represent a significant cost for any company never mind that most Neobanks or FinTechs have yet to reach the size and scale of Robinhood.
+The $30 million fine which Robinhood must pay would represent a significant cost for any company, more so for most Neobanks and FinTechs that have yet to reach the size and scale of Robinhood.
 For many, fines like this could put the business in danger of failing to be a viable, going concern.
-If customers were to question a Neobank’s ability to pay one or more fines, the business could suddenly face an onslaught of customer account withdrawals and closures — a run on the bank the likes of which shuttered several banks in the global financial crisis.
-After all, customers find it fast and easy to switch between Neobanks because of their low-friction onboarding processes.
+If customers were to question a company’s ability to pay one or more fines, the business could suddenly face an onslaught of customer account withdrawals and closures — the likes of which shuttered several banks during the global financial crisis.
+After all, customers find it fast and easy to switch between Neobanks and FinTechs because of their low-friction onboarding processes.

 The need to incorporate compliance into new product offerings

 In our white paper, For Neo-banks, Digitizing Compliance is Key to Driving Profitability, our compliance experts noted that the growth model of Neobanks has predictable consequences in terms of financial crime compliance obligations.
-These businesses will need to grow compliance headcount and systems and ask customers to provide more documentation in line with regulatory demands.
+Like FinTechs, these businesses will need to grow compliance headcount and systems and ask customers to provide more documentation in line with regulatory demands.

-For Neobanks that fail to take these steps, the three most salient consequences will be:
+For Neobanks and FinTechs that fail to take these steps, the three most salient consequences will be:

 - Getting into trouble with regulators for processing funds on behalf of fraudsters, money launderers, or sanctioned parties